Intel® Display Ecosystem Validation Program

 Allion has been authorized by Intel® as a trusted lab partner to provide official testing services for the Intel Display Ecosystem Validation Program.Inquiry

-To deliver quality with confidence to the PC industry, Allion has launched the brand new validation program for display testing.
-This Program defines testing specifications for display panel in order to meet the standards of performance.
-The goal is to provide test results as reference for companies who are interested in finding the right displays for their products.
-The displays meet the testing specifications will receive Allion’s test certification.
+To deliver quality with confidence to the PC industry, Allion has launched a brand new validation program for display testing.
+This Program defines testing specifications for a display panel in order to meet the standards of performance.
+The goal is to provide test results as a reference for companies who are interested in finding the right displays for their products.
+The displays that meet the testing specifications will receive Allion’s test certification.

 Low Power Display Measurement